 There are small shrinkage cracks visible in the concrete, however, there is no vertical displacement of any portion of the slab.
 Shrinkage cracks are common in garage floors and are not considered a structural defect.
 The garage floor is properly installed and is functioning as intended.

 6.2 OVERHEAD GARAGE DOORS

-The garage is fitted with a single roll-up door.
-The garage door is properly installed and is performing its intended function.
+The garage is fitted with three roll-up doors.
+The garage doors are properly installed and are performing their intended function.

 6.3 GARAGE DOOR OPENER